I'm receiving "Connection refused" or "Connection timed out" errors when trying to connect to my EC2 instance with SSH. How do I resolve this?

 3. Choose Instances from the navigation pane, and then select the instance you're trying to connect to.

-5. Choose Actions, Instance Settings, View/Change User Data.
+5. Choose Actions, Instance Settings, Edit User Data.

-6. Copy the following user data script into the View/Change User Data dialog box, and then choose Save.
+6. Copy the following user data script into the Edit User Data dialog box, and then choose Save.

-Note: The preceding command flushes all main iptables rules, not just for port 22.
-After you regain access to the instance, review your firewall configuration (for example, ufw, firewalld, iptables).
+Note: The preceding command flushes all main iptables rules, not just the rules for port 22.
+After you regain access to the instance, review your firewall configuration (for example, UFW, firewalld, iptables).

 7. Connect to the instance using SSH.